aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 `Person{name='Jane', age=45}`
 `Person{name='Jeff', age=70}`

-> `toArray` is a convenient method on every collection that returns the elements of the collection as an array.
+`toArray` is a convenient method on every collection that returns the elements of the collection as an array.

 -----

 ## Comparison-Based Stream Operations (15 min)

-In the previous sections, we discussed commonly used intermediate and terminal operations.
 In this section, we'll discuss stream operations that can be used for comparing items in a stream.
 They are:

 - `sorted`: intermediate operation that sorts a stream.
 - `min`: terminal operation that returns the minimum element based on a comparison.